montoyamoraga/class-randomness/README.md

 Maybe for real-time collaboration, we should set up a Google Doc so you call can take notes and share them?

-## Week 1: Introduction to randomness and programming with Python
+## Week 1: Introduction to programming and randomness for numbers and text with Python

 ### Topics